-This information was collected from the Nye County Sheriff's Office on July 18, 2018.
+This information was collected from the Las Vegas Metropolitan Victim Witness Advocate on July 23, 2018.

 When a victim-survivor requests a forensic exam, the forensic exam is paid for by the county.
 The medical provider should bill the Nye County Sheriff's Office for reimbursement.